 The Pan African Society at Earlham provides an organized framework for the African Community.
 At the same time, PASE wishes to increase awareness within the Earlham community about Africa — its people, its diversity and its multiple political, economical and cultural issues.
 Currently PASE is a subcommittee of the Black Student Union.

-We provide a forum for students interested in Health careers such as Medicine, Veterinary, and Dentistry to:
+We provide a forum for students interested in Health careers such as Medicine, Veterinary and Dentistry to:

 - Share their knowledge and ideas.

-- Obtain information relevant to the Health careers such as MCATs study guides, research opportunities
+- Obtain information relevant to the Health careers such as MCATs study guides, research opportunities and graduate school information.

 - Engage in activities related to Health care professions such as visits to clinics.